Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 There are some exceptions to this distinction as there are some cacti with leaves, such as the Christmas Cactus, the Mistletoe Cactus, and the Pereskia genus.

-What Are the Best Types of Cactus To Grow From Cuttings
+Best Types of Cactus for Growing from Cuttings

 Cacti are divided into different categories based on their characteristics and uses.
 Three main types of cactus can be grown from cuttings:

-The first type is the “Opuntia” or Prickly pear cactus, which includes all sorts of easy-to-grow cacti such as Pincushions and Senita.
+The first species is the “Opuntia” or Prickly pear cactus, which includes all sorts of easy-to-grow plants such as Pincushions and Senita.

 Prickly pears are among the easiest cacti to grow from cuttings, but they require some special care.
 As a result, they are not the best choice for beginners.

-The second type is “Mammillaria,” which includes all sorts of Pincushion cacti that grow in clumps or spirals and can be propagated easily from cuttings.
+The second species is “Mammillaria,” which includes all sorts of Pincushion cacti that grow in clumps or spirals and can be propagated easily from cuttings.

-These types of cactus do well with average water conditions but require more sunlight than prickly pear cacti.
+These plants do well with average water conditions but require more sunlight than prickly pear cacti.

-The last type is “Echinopsis,” which includes all sorts of easy-to-grow cacti such as the Easter lily and Echinopsis pachanoi (San Pedro cactus).
+The last type is “Echinopsis,” which includes all sorts of easy-to-grow plants such as the Easter lily and Echinopsis pachanoi (San Pedro cactus).

 These types of cactus do well in average water conditions but require more sunlight than Mammillaria or Opuntia cuttings.